Arrhenopeplus brunneus

 Bruner slantfaced grasshopper

-Arrhenopeplus brunneus is a -sized, colorful of the slantfaced Gomphocerinae, widely distributed in the hills and mountains of the northwestern United States.
+Arrhenopeplus brunneus is a medium-sized, colorful of the slantfaced Gomphocerinae, widely distributed in the hills and mountains of the northwestern United States.
 The inhabits mixedgrass and bunchgrass prairies, mountain meadows, parklands, and alpine tundra at elevations from 1,600 to 11,100 feet.
 During irruptions, it becomes a serious pest of mountain and foothill grasslands, capable of causing considerable damage to range grasses.
 The species exhibits a two-year in mountain meadows and northern grasslands, with hatching occurring in June and appearing in July or August depending on seasonal temperatures.

 Pronunciation